antarasengupta26624/qbs177finalproject/README.md

 ## II.
 Objectives
 1. Analyze the impact of socioeconomic factors on mental health.
-2. identify key predictors of mental health disorders.
+2. Identify key predictors of mental health disorders.
 3. Enhance awareness and advocate for equitable mental health resourcees.

 ## III.
 Methods